chiptunecafe/deflestream64/README.md

 `cargo build --release`

-Requires the Rust toolchain and a C/C++ compiler
+Requires the Rust toolchain, a C/C++ compiler, and cc65.

 ## Roadmap